makrai/notes/srirag-2412-besstie-bench-sarc-acl.md

 https://huggingface.co/datasets/unswnlporg/BESSTIE

-* LLMs being known to exhibit bias against non-standard language varieties,
+* LLMs exhibit bias against non-standard language varieties,
   * no known labelled datasets for sentiment analysis of English
 * we introduce BESSTIE, a benchmark for sentiment and sarcasm classification for three varieties of English: Australian (en-AU), Indian (en-IN), and British
 * collection methods:
   * location-based for Google Places reviews, and
-  * topic-based filtering for Reddit comments.
-To
+  * topic-based filtering for Reddit comments
   * assessment: whether the dataset accurately represents these varieties, we (a) manual annotation of language varieties and (b) automatic lang var pred
-  * Native speakers of the language varieties manually annotate the datasets with sentiment and sarcasm labels.
-We perform an additional annotation exercise to validate the reliance of the annotated labels
+  * Native speakers of the language varieties manually annotate the datasets with sentiment and sarcasm labels
+  * additional annotation exercise to validate the reliance of the annotations
 * we fine-tune nine LLMs (representing a range of encoder/decoder and mono/multilingual models) on these datasets, and evaluate their performance on the two tasks.
 Our results show that
+  * six encoders and three decoders, assessed on
+* Results
   * the models consistently perform better on inner-circle varieties (ie en-AU and en-UK), in comparison with en-IN, particularly for sarcasm classification